Want to get ahead? Need to catch up? Take a Winter Class online!Register Today

 Yes.
 All 2020 courses for both summer sessions will be conducted 100% online.

 Is the Curry College Bookstore open?

-The physical bookstore is closed, but the bookstore website is offering FREE GROUND SHIPPING on all orders.
+The physical bookstore is closed.
 The bookstore’s priority is to ensure the campus community has textbooks and other essential items.
 Please check the campus store website for updates.